emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __General Abilities:__
   * __Shadow and Light Arrows:__ _(Cost 1)_ You have mastered the art of crafting shadow and light arrows.
-Shadow arrows do an additional 1d6 dark damage and cause enemies who fail an inner fire saving throw against your spell power to go blind for 1d4 turns.
-Shadow arrows may also be used to fill a 10 foot radius with pitch darkness.
-Light arrows deal an additional 1d6 light damage, and deal another 1d6 damage to the undead.
+Shadow arrows do an additional dice of dark damage and cause enemies who fail an inner fire saving throw against your spell power to go blind until they make a spell power save.
+This save is repeated at the end of each of  their turns or once every ten minutes.
+Light arrows deal an additional dice of light damage, or twice as much to the undead.

 __Level 7 Archer__